 - 1 large sweet potato, peeled & diced

 - 1 cup carrot, finely chopped , (about 1 carrot)

 - 1 cup onion, finely diced

-- On medium heat, in a frying pan, sauté carrots, onions and celery.
+- While the sweet potato is cooking, make the filling.
+On medium heat, in a frying pan, sauté carrots, onions, and celery.
 Cook until the onions are translucent.

-- Add the ground beef, garlic and sprinkle generous amounts of salt and pepper.
+- Add the ground beef, and garlic and sprinkle generous amounts of salt and pepper.